DaLuSt/Programming3/Assignment7/Readme.md

 ## Assignment 7: XML Parsing with PySpark and key information extraction from research articles.
-In the ever-expanding realm of bioinformatics and biomedical research, extracting information from vast repositories of scientific literature is a crucial task.
-Assignment 7 is set on an exciting journey into the world of data science and natural language processing.
-The objective being to use PySpark to parse PubMed XML files and extract key information from research articles.

 ### Introduction
 Scientific literature, especially in the domain of molecular biology and biochemistry, is a goldmine of knowledge.
 PubMed, as one of the largest repositories of biomedical literature, offers a treasure trove of research articles.
 However, making sense of this wealth of information can be daunting.
 This assignment addresses this challenge by developing a script capable of processing PubMed XML files and organizing the data into a PySpark dataframe.